Linda Crampton is a writer and former science teacher with an honors degree in biology. She enjoys writing about science and nature.

 The spider creates lines of silk radiating from the outside of its trapdoor, which act as trip lines.
 It waits in its burrow, holding on to the closed door with its claws, until it feels vibrations created by an animal disturbing the trip lines.
 The spider then leaps out of the burrow and grabs its prey.
-Most trapdoor spiders feed at night.

-Mirror Spiders, or Thwaitesia spp.
+Mirror Spiders or Thwaitesia spp.

 Nicky Bay is a macro photographer who has taken some wonderful photos of mirror spiders.
-He's observed that the silver patches on the spiders shrink when the animals appear to be agitated or threatened.
+He's observed that the silver patches on the arachnids shrink when the animals appear to be agitated or threatened.
 When the spiders relax, the patches expand and cover almost the whole abdomen, producing a reflective and beautiful surface.

 Diving Bell or Water Spiders